Cookies on the Healthspan site

 If dietary preferences make it impractical to consume sufficient quantities of such food, it's worth taking a daily, high-quality omega-3 supplement.

 There are a number of measures you can take to support your body when you have an autoimmune condition.
 However, as with any health condition, it's vital to consult your GP before making any changes to your care plan; you should never stop cortisone treatment without medical supervision.
-For more information on immunity and autoimmunity, visit our Immunity Advice Centre.
+For more information on immunity and autoimmunity, select Immunity from the Your health menu above.